-Another form of misconduct often linked with unauthorised absence is the failure to follow the company's policy regarding calling in sick.
-If an employee fails to call in sick at all or fails to use the correct method of communication to notify you of their absence, you should address this with the employee upon their return to work.
+Failing to follow the company's policy on calling in sick is also misconduct.
+If an employee fails to call in or use the correct method of communication to notify you of their absence, you should address this with them upon their return to work.